 If you feel sick, do not feel well or have a fever, stay home

 Per Charleston City Council ordinance, all guests over the age of 10 will be required to wear a face covering in all indoor spaces including the House Museum, Garden Market, Museum Shop, Stableyards Shops, Eliza’s House, Chapel, Restrooms, and Restaurant.
+Masks will also be required on all guided tours (including outdoor tours).
 Guests are expected to provide their own mask, however a limited number of masks are available upon request.

 Use social distancing and maintain at least six feet of separation from other visitors, employees and animals in all areas of the property including standing in line and on walking paths.